 They are much more interested in partying and drinking than actually preserving their vocal cords, and Edinburgh offers a vast array of exciting opportunities that were not possible in the remoteness of their hometown, Fort William.
 Arriving in Edinburgh, their actions quickly transpire to be the epitome of youthful rebellion.
-There is a somewhat worrisome aspect of the film here, that feels instinctually wrong.
-Multiple men lead these women back to their houses having only seen them in the street.
 Going from one man’s house to another like an alternative pub-crawl, the women of Our Ladies face warning signs that they dodge.
 On-screen there is a constantly unnerving sense of potential dread.
 Living in the moment, with a disregard for the future, the group continue their all-day bender, leaving empty bottles behind at every stop.

 Sex is the main thing on their minds.
-Female sexuality is very much foregrounded, although Our Ladiesappears to think that it is more ‘out there’ than it is.
-In actuality, the film deals with young womanhood and sexuality on a level that, perhaps, could’ve been more delving.
+Female sexuality is very much foregrounded, while there are some moments that could have ventured just a little bit further, the dealings of young womanhood and sexuality is central.
 Their general rapport is strong throughout the film, conversations about sex are almost inescapable.
 With moments of raunchiness, there is nothing that challenges a rather stereotypical view of young women engaging in sex.
 Dialogue ups the ante, but there remains a lingering sense of worry for the safety of these young women as they enter strangers’ houses.

 However, a bold expression of femininity remains.
 Collectively bound by a sense of womanhood, they crave maturity while experiencing an alcohol-fuelled afternoon.
 Our Ladies displays wonderful acting calibre from the cast, and is dynamic in its presentation of youthful, female disobedience.